Talv/vscode-sc2-galaxy/docs/CONFIGURATION.md

         "c:\\SC2"
     ],

-    // What localizations files shall be indexed.
-    // Currently it affects only *gamelinks* hints - *Units* etc.
-    // TriggersStrings are hardcoded to *enUS*
-    "sc2galaxy.localization": "enUS",

     // Allows overriding dependency links for local workspace.
 As well as forcing indexing of extra ones.
     // "archive link": "absolute path"
     "sc2galaxy.s2mod.overrides": {